Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Results

-We consider various WIMP models to determine the possible contribution of the WIMP interactions to the measured energy spectra using the simulated data (see Appendix).
-The DAMA/LIBRA-phase2 data~\cite{Bernabei:2018yyw} were found not to be compatible with the canonical model~\cite{Baum:2018ekm,Ko:2019enb}, which is an isospin-conserving spin-indpendent interaction between WIMP and nucleus in the specific context of the standard WIMP galactic halo model, and is the most widely used in the interpretation of the direct detection of the WIMP dark matter~\cite{Tanabashi:2018oca}.
-However, an isospin-violating interaction noting that the WIMP-proton coupling is different from the WIMP-neutron coupling, allows a good fit to the observed annual modulation signals from the DAMA/LIBRA-phase2 data~\cite{Baum:2018ekm,Ko:2019enb}.
+We consider various WIMP models to determine the possible contribution from WIMP interactions to the measured energy spectra using the simulated data.
+The DAMA/LIBRA-phase2 data~\cite{Bernabei:2018yyw} were found not to be compatible with the canonical model~\cite{Baum:2018ekm,Ko:2019enb}, which is an isospin-conserving spin-independent interaction between WIMP and nucleus in the specific context of the standard WIMP galactic halo model, and is the most commonly used interpretation of the direct detection of the WIMP dark matter~\cite{Tanabashi:2018oca}.
+However, an isospin-violating interaction in which the WIMP-proton coupling is different from the WIMP-neutron coupling, provides a good fit to the observed annual modulation signals from the DAMA/LIBRA-phase2 data~\cite{Baum:2018ekm,Ko:2019enb}.
 To interpret the DAMA/LIBRA data and compare with the COSINE-100 data, we use the best fit values of the effective coupling of WIMPs to neutrons and to protons~($f_n/f_p$) obtained for the simultaneous fit of DAMA/LIBRA-phase1 and DAMA/LIBRA-phase2 data described elsewhere~\cite{Ko:2019enb}.
 We also interpret the results of the COSINE-100 data in the canonical model for the comparison with the DAMA/LIBRA-phase1 only data.